Vermont Memory Care Facilities

 Kingdom Way

-If you need assistance with daily living, Kingdom Way can help you or your loved one to find memory care assisted living in Newport, Vermont.
-Kingdom Way has a total capacity of 6 dementia sufferers.
-It provides amenities such as enhanced medical monitoring, puzzles and other memory care activities and caregiving staff trained for Alzheimer’s care.
-Kingdom Way is licensed with Vermont and its license number is 295.
+If you need help with everyday tasks, Kingdom Way can help you or your loved one to find memory care assisted living in Newport, Vermont.
+Kingdom Way has a maximum capacity of 6 dementia sufferers.
+It offers amenities such as individualized programs and care, help during meal times and emergency call response system.
+Kingdom Way is licensed by Vermont and its license # is 295.

 Can't find your county/city/town/village on the list?
 Please use our search bar at the top of the page to search through 167 memory care facilities from 68 cities, towns and villages in Vermont.
 Find dementia and Alzheimer's care facilities in Vermont by zip code, city or county.